 Cases in which an allegation was found to be false, unfounded, unsubstantiated or malicious should not be included in employer references.
 Any repeated concerns or allegations which have all been found to be false, unfounded, unsubstantiated or malicious should also not be included in any reference.
-See paragraph 221 of KCSIE for further information on references.
+See paragraph 224 of KCSIE for further information on references.

-Substantiated allegations should be included in references, provided that the information is factual and does not include opinions.
+Substantiated safeguarding allegations that meet the harm threshold should be included in references, provided that the information is factual and does not include opinions.